ChuloIva/HypotheSAEs-mental-health/README.md

 1.  **Train a Sparse Autoencoder (SAE)**: An SAE is trained on text embeddings from the dataset.
 This produces a large set of "neurons," where each neuron learns to activate on a specific, narrow semantic concept present in the data.

-2.  **Identify Predictive Neurons**: Lasso regression is used to find the small subset of SAE neurons that are most predictive of the target variable (in this case, a post being from the r/depression subreddit).
+2.  **Identify Predictive Neurons**: Lasso regression is used to find the small subset of SAE neurons that are most predictive of the target variable (in this case, a post from the r/depression subreddit).

 3.  **Generate Natural Language Interpretations**: An LLM is used to interpret the predictive neurons.
 By showing the LLM examples of texts that strongly activate a neuron versus those that don't, it generates a concise, natural language hypothesis explaining what the neuron represents.